Christian Lundgaard: 2020

 In Sochi, Lundgaard qualified in sixth place.
 However, a slow getaway saw him drop down the order, before being hit by Pedro Piquet saw Lundgaard's race come to a close.
 A red-flagged sprint race saw Lundgaard end 13th.
 Heading into the final two rounds of the season, Lundgaard sat fourth in the standings, 46 points behind leader Schumacher.
-In the first Bahrain round, Lundgaard finished the feature race in 19th, but stormed through the field to finish sixth in the sprint race.
+In the first Bahrain round, Lundgaard finished the feature race in nineteenth, but stormed through the field to finish sixth in the sprint race.
 In the final round of the season, Lundgaard finished both races out of the points, as during the feature race he stalled from sixth on the grid whilst also causing a small controversy of unlapping the race leaders while battling.
-Lundgaard finished 7th in the championship with 149 points, massively outscoring teammate Armstrong's 52 whilst helping ART finish 5th in the championship.
+Lundgaard finished 7th in the championship with 149 points, massively outscoring teammate Armstrong's 52 whilst helping ART finish fifth in the championship.